Artscape Press Conference—May 2012

 Bogomolny previously served as professor of law and dean of the Cleveland-Marshall College of Law at Cleveland State University from 1977 to 1987, and also as professor of law at Southern Methodist University School of Law for seven years.

 Since his arrival at UB, Bogomolny has had a significant impact on the University and its community.
 Recognizing both the state’s growing college-ready population and UB’s capacity for more students, he led an extensive effort to welcome freshmen to the campus for the first time in decades.
-At the same time, Bogomolny invested in the University’s physical infrastructure by remodeling the historic Liberal Arts and Policy Building as a state-of-the-art facility for teaching and research and by bringing on board experienced development partners to create the Fitzgerald at UB Midtown, a modern residential and retail complex on previously underutilized UB property.
-Other major improvements to the campus on Bogomolny’s watch include an ongoing streetscape program and dedicated signage to distinguish the UB footprint; the opening of the UB Student Center as a place for the community to meet, study and attend important events; and the establishment of new majors and specializations in human ecology, sustainability, digital simulation and entertainment, social enterprise and other in-demand areas.
+At the same time, Bogomolny invested in the University’s physical infrastructure by remodeling the historic Liberal Arts and Policy Building as a state-of-the-art facility for teaching and research, by working with development partners to create the Fitzgerald at UB Midtown residential/retail complex and, most recently, by leading the effort to build the new John and Frances Angelos Law Center.
+Since its April 2013 opening, the law center has already become a landmark of sustainable construction and modern legal education.

 Other major improvements to the campus during Bogomolny’s tenure include an ongoing streetscape program and dedicated signage to distinguish the UB footprint, the opening of the UB Student Center and the establishment of new majors and specializations in real estate and economic development, sustainability, simulation and digital entertainment, global affairs and human security and other in-demand areas.
 He also played an active role in the development of the University’s rebranding initiative, which ultimately resulted in a striking new UB logo, colors and tagline (Knowledge That Works).